ruthebubechi/30DaysOfJavascript/README.md

 # Random Number Generator

 I learnt an understood how numbers can be generated in JavaScript, using the method of Math.random().

+# Solved a problem

+I learnt how to combine methods to solve a problem.